University heritage

 The 1661 inventory of "drugs" includes all kinds of powders, pills, plasters, ointments, cinchona, ipecac, myrrh, mercury, sulphur against glanders and rhubarb.
 In 1649, vitriol, lemon balm, peach blossoms, gold and silver leaves were purchased for the shop.
 Many of these products came from the Beaucaire fair and were then transported to the town via the Rhône.

 The apothecary is checked by his fellow doctors in the town and the rectors of the hospital every 3 years.
-To obtain his title, he had to undergo a 7-year training period with a master, then undergo an audition in front of the other doctors and make 4 different preparations before taking the oath.
+To obtain his title, he had to complete a 7-year training course with a master, then undergo an audition in front of the other doctors and make 4 different preparations before taking the oath.
 His book, in which the names of patients and doctors' prescriptions are recorded, is regularly inspected.
 The apothecary of the hospital must not distribute remedies to girls or women to avoid encouraging abortions.
 Medicines are distributed to the patients in the morning on an empty stomach and in the evening; moreover, he is obliged to take herbal remedies in the garden and to improve his knowledge by buying books.

 In 1700, the apothecary boys had to prepare theriac, which was used to fight all diseases in the past.
 More than 50 products were used in its composition, including dried vipers.
 The theriac had to ferment in a large container for a certain period of time.
 This pharmacy continued to function until the eve of the French Revolution.